10 Jaw-Dropping Places to See Near Kanab, Utah

 10. The Belly of the Dragon, Moqui Caves, and Dinosaur Tracks

-We’re rounding out this list of 10 jaw-dropping places to see near Kanab, Utah with not one final thing, but three: The Belly of the Dragon, Moqui Caves, and Dinosaur Tracks.
+We’re rounding out this list of 10 jaw-dropping places to see near Kanab, Utah, with not one but three final places to explore—The Belly of the Dragon, Moqui Caves, and Kanab’s Dinosaur Tracks.

 Dog-friendly?
 Yes!